wso2/docs-is/en/includes/guides/authentication/sso-integrations/add-slack-template.md

 ## Try it out

-Now, you have successfully configured Slack and {{ product_name }}.
+Now, you have successfully configured Slack SSO in {{ product_name }}.

 !!! note
-    When the workspace owner enables SSO for the Slack workspace, existing users will receive an email at their registered email address to bind their {{ product_name }} account.
+    When the workspace owner enables SSO for the Slack workspace, existing users will receive an email to their registered email address to bind their {{ product_name }} account.
 New users will be auto-provisioned during login.
 For more details, refer to Slack's documentation on [What to expect after SSO is enabled](https://slack.com/intl/en-gb/help/articles/203772216-SAML-single-sign-on#what-to-expect){:target="_blank"} and [Sign in to Slack](https://slack.com/intl/en-gb/help/articles/212681477-Sign-in-to-Slack){:target="_blank"}.

 1. Create a user in {{ product_name }}.